Colombo crime family: The family under Persico

-During the 1970s, Carmine Persico had grown in stature within the family and was considered to be the clear successor as boss.
-However, in 1973, Persico was imprisoned on hijacking and loan-sharking charges, and sentenced to eight years in prison.
-His incarceration coincided with the release of his brother Alphonse from 17 years in prison.
+Carmine Perisco's incarceration coincided with the release of his brother Alphonse from seventeen years in prison.
 Persico designated Alphonse as acting boss with support as underboss from Gennaro Langella and Carmine's other brother, Theodore.
 Langella supervised various labor rackets for the family, including their stake in "Concrete Club", and exerted control over various labor unions, including Cement and Concrete Workers District Council, Local 6A.

 In 1979, Carmine was released from federal prison.
-In November 1981, he was convicted of conspiracy and racketeering charges, and sentenced to five years in prison.
+In November 1981, he was convicted of conspiracy and racketeering charges and sentenced to five years in prison.